pawel-napieracz/cordova-plugin-onegini/docs/public/topics/user-authentication-with-fido.md

 application.

 The `SensoryBiometricsManager.framework` must be added as an embedded binary to your application target.
-Drag the `SensoryBiometricsManager.framework` from the 'Linked Frameworks and Libraries' to the 'Embedded Binaries' section as shown in the image below:
+Add the `SensoryBiometricsManager.framework` to the 'Embedded Binaries' by clicking the + sign and selecting `SensoryBiometricsManager.framework`.
+The result should look like the image below:
 ![Configure Embedded binary](../images/configure-embedded-binary.png)

 ## Registering a FIDO authenticator